digbmc/germantown-y/docs/metadata-docs.md

 **Filename:** In the CSV file, the filename should follow this format: arc_001.jpg.
 Continue with that format for data consistency.
 Make sure the filename is the same as the name of the file/content you will be uploading (this will be in a later step).
 The filename can also be a direct link to a file.
 These links end with a file extension such as a image address.
 Image addresses are URLs that direct a web browser to an image file on the internet.
 You can usually obtain an image address by right-clicking on an image online and selecting the Copy image address option.
 It is best practice to use the direct link to a file if the file came from an online collection.

 More information about this field: <!-- Change to something like "More information about this field - like the..." -->  Like the Object ID, the filename should be a unique string with no special characters (dashes and underscores are fine).
-This field helps the Collection builder find the file you want to associate with the metadata in the row.
+This field helps Collection builder find the file you want to associate with the metadata in the row and indicates what is going to be display.

 **Title**: The title will be used to name the content/object you are adding to the archive on the website.